KireinaHoro/khemu/README.md

 cargo doc
 ```

-The documentation will be generated in `target/doc`.
+The documentation will be generated in `target/doc/khemu/index.html`.
 A generated copy is included in the submitted archive (not committed to GitHub).

-_TODO: live version using GitHub pages_

 ## License